music

 He played SXSW 2026.
 He headlined Hackney Church in London and 3Olympia Theatre in Dublin.
 He was named RTÉ 2FM's Rising Artist for 2026.
 Forbidden Fruit awaits him in May.
 The next record is already in progress.

-But the real question is not whether MOIO can sustain this.
-It is whether someone who built everything independently — in Dublin, on his own terms, from a collective he co-founded — can scale to a global stage without compromising the very self-containment that made him.
-That tension is the story.
-And MOIO, characteristically, does not seem to be in any rush to resolve it.
+The real question is not whether MOIO can sustain this.
+It is whether someone who built everything independently, in Dublin, on his own terms, from a collective he co-founded, can scale to a global stage without compromising the very self-containment that made him.
+Scale changes things.
+It changes what you can afford to say, what you can afford to refuse, what the word "independent" means when the numbers get large enough that other people have financial stakes in your decisions.

 View all